 I’m angry and sad about Grace Millane, and I’ve been thinking a lot about the rhetoric that inevitably emerges every time a woman is hurt: that she somehow brought it on herself.
-And I think I know why people want to blame the victim.
+And I have an idea as to why people so insistently blame the victim.
+Aside from the bullshit patriarchy, that is.

 If it’s her “fault” a woman was raped or murdered then there are things you can do to make sure you’re never a victim.
 If you don’t go to parties don’t go on Tinder dates don’t hitchhike don’t walk home alone then you won’t be murdered.
 If you don’t walk down the street don’t go camping don’t travel alone don’t get drunk don’t wear skirts then you won’t be raped.